filippo-orru/personal-site-hugo/content/about-me.md

 I started programming when I was 14 and have been developing software professionally for over {{< age-years date="2020-07-08" >}} years.

-I started at [Studo](https://studo.com/en/) in 2020 as a **Full-stack Software Engineer**, working on new features in all parts of the Studo ecosystem.
-Over the four years I spent there, I grew within the company and received more responsibilities.
-I handled entire projects for selected clients, including planning, development, and communication.
-Thanks to the trust placed in me and the variety of roles, I was able to improve my skills in many different areas and gain new expertise.
+In 2020, I started at Studo as a **full-stack software engineer**, but quickly received more and more responsibilities.
+I developed new features and handled entire projects for selected clients, including planning, development, and communication.
+Also, I introduced new developers to the tech stack and mentored them.
+I held meetings like sprint planning and backlog grooming with important stakeholders.

+In my role as **head of user support**, I managed a small team and was able to greatly improve the coordination between first- and second-level support.

+Thanks to these many responsibilities, I was able to grow a lot and improve my skills in many different areas.
+I'm very grateful for the opportunity I had.

 {{< notice question "What is Studo?" >}}
-Studo is an app for university students.
+[Studo](https://studo.com/en/) is an app for university students.
 It gathers calendar events, grades, and courses in one place, and it features a chat and mail client.
-The app is used by more than 500 thousand students across Europe.
+The app reached a million users across Europe.
 Studo also offers solutions for universities to digitalize processes like *attendance tracking*.
 {{</ notice >}}

 ## Modern Web Development